 Banking as a Service by Example

 Definitions and theory are all good, but the practice is better.
-Let’s try to understand how BaaS works in real life.
-Or how it could work, if you were a BaaS adopter.
-Imagine that you are the owner of a popular ecommerce website selling pretty everything, from clothing and books to toys and hardware.
+Let’s try to understand how BaaS works in real life and assist financial institutions.
+Or how it could work if you were a BaaS adopter.
+Imagine that you are the owner of a popular e-commerce website selling pretty everything, from clothing and books to toys and hardware.
 As your audience grows daily, you want to find new ways to reach them.
 How can you prevent your customers from going to competitors?
-How can you evolve from goods provider to an integral part of consumer routine?
+How can you evolve from a goods provider to an integral part of the consumer routine?
 These are the thoughts that daily occupy your mind.

 Via these debit cards, you unlock access to the consumer habits of your audience and get more control over their choices.
 Soon, you decide to go even further: you offer the opportunity to buy goods from you on credit.
 A perfect chance for people who want to purchase an expensive smartphone or, say, a laptop but are currently on a shoestring budget.
 Everything described above represents the concept of Banking as a Service, where you, as a non-bank entity provide bank-powered financial services to your customers.